-Why didn't the bilge pump save her, to start with?
 Many people believe "Big boat, big bilge pump.
 Little boat, little bilge pump."
 Wrong!

-Big boat, lots of bilge pumps.
-Little boat, big bilge pump.
-You need to get the water out of your 17-foot Seahunt as fast as possible.
-Five hundred gallons per minute isn't half as good as 1,000.
+Big boat, LOTS of bilge pumps.
+Little boat, BIG bilge pump.
+You need to get the water OUT of your 17-foot Seahunt as fast as possible.
+Five hundred gallons per minute isn't half as good as 1,000 gallons per minute.
 It is less than half as good because once she goes down, no bilge pump can re-float her.

-And experts estimate that it can cost 40 percent of the original value of the boat to re-wire and restore the engine.
+And experts estimate that it costs 40 percent of the original value of the boat to re-wire her and restore the engine.
 Oh, and throw out the radio, GPS and fish finder.
+So, your \$20,000 17-foot Seahunt will cost you as much as \$8,000 to repair and restore versus the 1,000 gallons per minute bilge pump for \$200.
+Is she worth that much today ...?

 And remember, bilge pumps don't save boats.
 They buy you time.
-Statistics say that boats sink at the dock for two major reasons.
-Half the time a thru-hull fitting gives up the ghost and water eventually overwhelms the battery/bilge pump arrangement.
-So, check the thru-hulls with every lay-up.
+Time from what?
+Well, again, the statistics say that boats sink at the dock for two major reasons.
+Half the time (50 percent!), a thru-hull fitting gives up the ghost and water eventually overwhelms the battery/bilge pump arrangement.

+So check the thru-hulls with every lay-up.
 And check the screws around them.
-If the screws "rot" away, it is another source of water to enter that isn't so obvious.
+If the screws "\rot" away, it is another source of water to enter that isn't so obvious.
 But it will add up.

-The second most common source of sinking at the dock, at 30 percent of the time, is snow and rain.
-I had this happen to one of my boats because the self-bailing scuppers clogged from leaves.
-Rain followed, and followed-until I had a submarine.
-Also, many skippers believe that Bimini tops and canvas covers prevent water from entering the boat.
+The second most common source of sinking at the dock is snow and rain (30 percent).
+I had one happen to one of my boats because the self-bailing scuppers clogged from leaves ...
+Rain followed ... and followed ... and followed ... until I had a submarine.
+Also, many skippers believe that biminis and canvas covers prevent water from entering the boat.
 Wrong again.
-They slow it, but don't stop it.
-In the winter, stow them someplace dry and shrink wrap the boat.
+They slow it but don't stop it.
+In the winter, stow them someplace dry and shrink-wrap the boat.

-So, more than 80 percent of the boats sink for two reasons-all of which adds up to checking the boat from time to time.
-Or paying the dock hand to, or your teenager who wants some extra spending money.
-But check it.
+So, more than 80 percent of the boats sink for two reasons - all of which adds up to checking the boat from time to time.
+Or paying the dockhand to ... or your teenager who wants some extra spending money to go with his or her new driver's license ... but check it.
 Would you leave a box with \$20,000 unattended on your lawn for months at a time?